 The investigation spotlighted the debate of whether ministerial social media accounts fall under the Official Languages Act.
 Although John Baird’s department has responded defending Baird by stating that he tweets from a personal account, the majority of his tweets are based around foreign affairs issues and are occasionally repeated in French.

-There is a chance that Kazakhstan may follow Ukraine’s example and ban all other languages apart from the mother tongue of Kazakh.
-However the country’s President Nursultan Nazarbayev is able to see that limiting other languages, including English, could potentially set them back as a nation, according to Tengri News.
+The country’s President, Nursultan Nazarbayev, has mixed opinions regarding which language policies the country should follow.
+Though he considered the possibility of having Kazakhstan follow Ukraine’s example and ban all other languages apart from Kazakh, especially Russian, this was finally denied.
+Nazarbayev is able to see that limiting other languages, including English, could potentially set them back as a nation, according to Tengri News.

 He stated, ‘How can we join the club of 30 most developed nations of the world if the young don’t speak the global language?’
 Nazarbayev has been able to identify that developing three languages Kazakh, Russian and English within Kazakhstan are integral to the country’s development.

 Finnish and Swedish are both considered national languages in Finland and are compulsory school subjects.
 Debates around whether Swedish should be a national language alongside Finnish have lost prominence and the two languages are both regarded of equal importance within the nation’s identity.

 Bilingual countries like Canada and Finland encourage their citizens to be able to speak several languages, which also improves their chances of finding a better job.

 A study carried out by Willian & Mary University in 2014 found that 80% of businesses believed they would improve if their staff had more international skills, including knowing a foreign language.
 There are, indeed, at least 6,909 distinct languages spoken around the world.

 With globalization and increasing bilingualism, many studies have suggested that learning two languages should be encouraged from an early age.
 Bilingual education can help students become part of a broader society.